McMurray's last-gasp stunner wins Irish Cup for Crusaders

 McMurray's strike in the 122nd minute against his former club gave the Crues a 2-1 victory over Ballymena United at Windsor Park.

-The Shore Road men had only forced extra time through a Josh Robinson goal - following a flick on from goalkeeper Jonny Tuffey who had come up for a corner - in the 93rd-minute.
+The Shore Road men had only forced extra time through a Josh Robinson goal - following a flick-on from goalkeeper Jonny Tuffey who had come up for a corner - in the 93rd minute.

 Ballymena, inspired by a hard-working performance by from captain Leroy Millar, had looked on course to lift the cup through a Robbie Weir own goal in the ninth minute until that late Robinson leveller.